Utrecht University & MEB

 PhD project description:

-Previous research in this field also within the WHO Collaborating Centre for Pharmaceutical Policy and Regulation addressed several challenges related to pharmacovigilance of biopharmaceuticals that require further study.
+Previous research in this field also within the Utrecht Centre for Pharmaceutical Policy and Regulation addressed several challenges related to pharmacovigilance of biopharmaceuticals that require further study.
 For example, traceability of biopharmaceuticals and the assessment of potential biopharmaceutical related adverse events.

 Teammembers and other people involved: